The Charles Darwin Day Medal - Most adaptable to change!

-The Charles Darwin Day event is one held every year by friend and awesome RD Denzil of How Hard Can It Be Events (Link here)
+The Charles Darwin Day event is one held every year by our friend & awesome Race director Denzil of How Hard Can It Be Events (Link here)

-An event held locally to ourselves in shropshire it was such an honour to be asked to recreate on of his best medals in a more sustainable material, in wood !
+This is an event held locally to ourselves in sunny Shropshire so it was such an honour to be asked to produce one of his best medals in a more sustainable material, in wood !

 Thats right, this incredible medal has been previously made in metal.